 • Multi-unit collaboration is encouraged.

-Proposals must be submitted through InfoReady by 5 pm on Friday, December 10, 2021, and require the following components:
+Proposals must be submitted through InfoReady by midnight on Friday, October 20, and require the following components:

 1. Item being requested (will be used as the Proposal Title in InfoReady)

-Please note that selected proposals will have funds transferred to the College of Agricultural Sciences departmental RLS account, designated by the unit, via a budget upload.
-By accepting the award, departments are agreeing to provide, upon completion of the purchasing process, a copy of the purchase order and a final cost analysis of the equipment awarded (total cost and how cost share was utilized).
+By accepting the award, departments agree to provide, upon completion of the purchasing process, a final cost analysis of the equipment awarded (total cost and how cost share was utilized).
 All funds provided by the Office for Research and Graduate Education are to be used for the requested equipment.
 No rebudgeting permitted.

 Office for Research and Graduate Education